ovidiu-mura/cs541-notes/kr.md

 ## Modeling Four Squares: Setup

 * Number the pieces 1..4, the positions in the square 1..4.
+We will number the square positions clockwise starting from the upper left.
+We will number the edges of the piece counterclockwise starting from the right edge.

         l(s, p) iff piece p is in square s  (location)